Comprehensive Hearing Evaluation

 What Tests Will Be Done?

-Although all of these tests are painless and some subtests take as little as 10 seconds to complete, it is common for many patients to arrive anxious not knowing what to expect.
+Each subtest is painless and some take as little as 1 minute to complete.
+It is common for many patients to arrive anxious not knowing what to expect.
 However, most patients quickly relax and find the testing is not only easy but informative and they are relieved they had the evaluation.
-The audiologist will review the hearing exam results will be reviewed with you at the visit.
+The hearing exam results will be reviewed with you at the visit.
 If a medical condition is found, you will be referred to a specialist.
-If a recommendation is made for hearing devices, they may be ordered through Peninsula Hearing Services and the audiologist will advise which hearing aid is best for you and provide details with how they can be ordered for you.
+If a recommendation is made for hearing devices, they may be ordered through Peninsula Hearing Services.
+The audiologist will advise which hearing aid is best for you and provide details with how they can be ordered.

 Otoscopy is a magnifying instrument that shines a beam of with a light in your ear canal for a healthcare provider to visualize the health of the ear canal and ear drum.
 This allows the examiner to assess the general health of the ear canal, including whether excessive cerumen (ear wax) is present or if a perforation (hole) in the ear drum is present.
 Peninsula Hearing Services utilizes “video” otoscopy so that the patient can see their ear canal and ear drum on a monitor.

 A tympanometer is a handheld instrument that blows a gentle puff-of-air and presents several tones into the ear canal to evaluate how well the ear drum vibrates to sound, the pressure behind the ear drum and whether a perforation or hole in the ear drum exists.
 The resulting information from the test is referred to as tympanometry.
 This test is important to determine the overall health and functioning of the ear drum and middle ear cavity.

 Pure-Tone Air and Bone Conduction Testing